NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/qiime2_docker.md

 [Apptainer](https://apptainer.org/) is the system on SAGA that allows you to use containers.

-Some configuration is necessary to make it easier to use containers
+Some configuration is necessary to make it easier to use containers.
+To do that, we need to modify the file `.bashrc`, which is located in your home directory.

 Copy those lines and put them into your .bashrc Replace what is in between `<username>` with your own username